Neproxx/ID2223-LikeItOrNot/README.md

 ## Inference Pipeline / UI

-An interactive UI allows the user to enter the content of his/her post or comment alongside his profile.
+An interactive UI allows the user to enter the content of his/her post or comment alongside his profile name.
 The service will then extract the necessary features, query the model and display the number of likes to be expected.
 To prevent inconsistencies between feature extraction in the feature pipeline and the UI, the frontend application accesses the same processing code from the main repository through a git submodule.
-The model itself is packed together with all model-specific feature transformation functions into an sklearn pipeline to avoid training-inference skew.
+The model itself is packed together with all model-specific feature transformation functions into an `sklearn pipeline to avoid training-inference skew`.
+A `visualization of the impact of the individual features on the prediction` is provided with a Shap forceplot.
+In the case of the 384-dimensional feature vectors, their impact is summed into a single value for better readability.

 If you choose to deploy this UI yourself, do not forget to add the Hopsworks and Reddit environment variables to the Huggingface space as mentioned further below.